smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![android, javaSE, javaEE]
-This guide takes you through the steps needed to get the sample project, Hello Sdl, connected a module.
+This guide takes you through the steps needed to get the sample project, _Hello Sdl_, connected a module.
 !@

 @![android]
+### Getting the Example App
-First, download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
-The Hello Sdl Android app is a package within the SDL Android library.

-Open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
+To get the example app, download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
+The _Hello Sdl Android_ app is a package within the SDL Android library.
+Then, open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will use Android Studio throughout this guide as it is the official IDE for Android development.

 ### Build Flavors
-Hello Sdl Android has been built with different **build flavors**.

-To access the **Build Variant** menu to choose your flavor, click on the menu **Build** then **Select Build Variant`**.
+_Hello Sdl Android_ has been built with different **build flavors** that allow you to quickly connect your SDL app to an emulator or hardware.
+You can choose your flavor in the **Build Variant** menu.
+To open the menu, click on **Build > Select Build Variant**.
 A small window will appear on the bottom left of your IDE that allows you to choose a flavor.

-There are many flavors to choose from but for now we will only be concerned with the debug versions.
-Types of build variants include:
+There are many flavors to choose from but for now we will only be concerned with the debug versions:

 * `multi` - Multiplexing - Bluetooth, USB, TCP (as secondary transport)
 * `multi_high_bandwidth` - Multiplexing for apps that require a high bandwidth transport